-Article about the future of classic keyboards, membrane keyboards and silicone keymats - published in PC & Industry 10/2020 Article as .pdf >>
+Articles about the future of classic keyboards, membrane keypads and silicone keypads

 One might think that the conventional keyboard as an input element has its golden days behind it.
 In the telecommunications sector, it still ekes out its existence in landline telephones, while the mobile sector has had to be handed over almost entirely to smart display technologies.
 Because it is precisely through the integration of multi-touch screens that mobile end devices, where the use of a mouse and keyboard is rather impractical, can exploit their full potential.